 These organizations perform by interacting with companies of a different nature in a given terrain—the market—whose morphology is much better suited to a non-cooperative business model, key features of which are financial structures and institutions, business regulatory frameworks, market regulations, economics and commerce, legislation, competitive pressures, educational institutions and individualistic values.

 It is in this habitat that SSE organizations emerge as a minority and deploy their own logic.
 The defining characteristic is their minority status rather than the link with the market per se.
 This minority status is a source of multiple tensions and pressures in terms of economic, social, cultural and symbolic performance.
 Therefore, the cooperative culture needs to be lubricated constantly to counteract the mainstream individualistic and competitive values (Sarasua, 2009).
-This is even more true since capitalist companies have begun to pay attention to social aspects, through the Corporate Social Responsibility (CSR) agenda,1 for instance.
+This is even more true since capitalist companies have begun to pay attention to social aspects, through the Corporate Social Responsibility (CSR) agenda,

 Values at work